repl-cli/REPL/CONTRIBUTING.md

 Even if you don't have all of these items covered, please still feel free to submit a PR/issue!
 Someone else may be inspired and volunteer to complete it for you.

 Thanks again!

+## Adding Support for New Language

+I can't possibly know how to use or set up every single programming language out there.
+If you'd like to see support for a programming language that you use, make a pull request!

+Adding support for a new language is easy!
+Currently, there are two steps for this:

+1. Create a module in [repl_modules](repl_modules)

+   - This module should follow the naming conventions of the other modules (i.e. `repl_<file-extension>()`)
+   - This module should compile and/or run the repl with the appropriate compiler and/or runtime

+2. Add the programming language's file extension to the list in [language_support.sh](language_support.sh)